Spektrum DX7 vs. DX6i

 The heli version of the DX7 allows for up to 3 programmable mixes and the DX6i only gives you 2 programmable mixes.
 If you're new to helis and need some more explanation of these features, I strongly suggest checking out this excellent RC helicopter website!

-Summary of Programming Differences
+Programming Differences

 I find it helpful to construct a table summarizing the differences between two products when making a big decision.
 So hopefully the chart below will help you feel more comfortable about your choice.
-Keep in mind that this table only points out the major differences between the two transmitters and aren't necessarily the only differences.

 Features Spektrum DX6i Spektrum DX7